 Putting the right software project milestones in place can help you increase your chances of success.
 PMI reports that 37% of projects fail due to the lack of defined project objectives and milestones.

 Milestones for software development are essential for many reasons, from assisting to gauge if the project is progressing as planned to helping to identify where potential roadblocks may arise.
 In this article, we will provide you with examples of software development project milestones that are essential to success.

 Essential milestones for every software project

-For milestones to be of benefit to your project, they need to be set up in the right order and be clearly outlined.
-We’ve worked on countless projects containing milestones and have seen what works.
-Below is our recommendation on the milestones that lend to effective project completion.
+For software milestones to be of benefit to your project, they need to be set up in the right order and be clearly outlined.
+We’ve worked on countless projects containing software development milestones and have seen what order or project phases works.

 1. Requirements gathering

 Before moving forward on any project, be sure your business understands the objectives and project scope first at a high level and then broken down into as granular as you can.
 Business requirements can be presented in many forms from listed on a Word document to being written up in user stories for teams that follow an Agile approach.

 What you ultimately want to understand is a full representation of the things you need the software to do.
 This will guide your project schedule.

 Next, you want to be sure to engage your technical resources so they can translate the requirements into more specifics as to how they are going to fulfill them.
 For example, if your general requirement is that you want to build an e-commerce store, the end result may not be what you want.

 In other words, the requirement is too generic.
 Instead, you should ask your developer or technical resource how they plan to build the e-store and what tools or platforms they will use, such as WooCommerce in WordPress, Shopify or Magento, etc. When you understand the tools and platform that will be used, it can help you plan ahead.
 If you leave your project at the basic requirements level, you’ve left too much room for interpretation, which could impact the project down the line leading to delays.